garrettoday/website/content/home/about.md

 +++
 # A little about me
 Students spend countless hours attending lectures, visiting office hours, and studying independently.
-Yet, they are often unprepared and forgetful when test time comes.
-My research seeks to resolve this unfortunate predicament by applying principles from education, psychology, and cognitive science in order to promote long-term learning.
+Yet, they are often unprepared, forgetful, and overconfident when tested.
+My research seeks to resolve this troublesome situation by applying principles from education, psychology, and cognitive science in order to promote long-term learning.
+Specifically, I am interested in optimizing retrieval-based learning and increasing students’ belief in and use of effective learning strategies.